KoanHealth/mongoid-encrypted-fields/README.md

 mongoid-encrypted-fields
 ========================

 A library for storing encrypted data in Mongo using Mongoid.
-We looked at a view alternatives, but wanted something that stored the values securely, yet remained unobtrusive to our code.
+We looked at a few alternatives, but wanted something that stored the values securely and unobtrusively.

 Mongoid 3 supports [custom types](http://mongoid.org/en/mongoid/docs/documents.html) that need to only provide a simple interface - allowing us to extend core Ruby types to secure any type while providing a clean interface for developers.